What are the waiting periods for ART/IVF?

 What should I check before starting IVF or fertility treatment?

-Confirm your waiting period, check your excess, review your hospital cover inclusions, and ask your specialist whether any part of your treatment requires hospital admission.
+Confirm your waiting period, check your excess, review your Hospital Cover inclusions, and ask your specialist whether any part of your treatment requires hospital admission.

 Want more info?